thewayaman/typeScriptExamples/README.md

 # typeScriptExamples
-Some simple type script examples
+Some simple typescript examples that should have been uploaded long ago